pingcap/docs/reference/sql/statements/create-sequence.md

     1 row in set (0.00 sec)
     ```

-+ In the following example, you can use the next value of the sequence as the default value for the column.
++ You can use the next value of the sequence as the default value for the column, as in the following example.

     {{< copyable "sql" >}}